santiag0m/IBIO4680/05-Textons/Readme.md

-# Lab 5 - Features
+# Lab 05 - Textons

 In this lab you will use a strategy to represent images using Textons.
 Then you will train, and evaluate a classifier based on the texton representation.